Bonus Download: Grab my free Color Theory Cheat Sheet.

 I also note that the use of white and black are merely symbolic.
 It does not mean the lightest light and darkest dark are actually white and black.
 White is just symbolic of light, and black is symbolic of dark.

 You can always tell if a painting has a strong value composition if you can identify the subject through a 2 value notan.
-Take for example the intricate portrait below by Giovanni Boldini.
+Take, for example, the intricate portrait below by Giovanni Boldini.

 With just a 2 value notan you should be able to make out what the subject is.
 It provides a significant amount of information about the subject with only white and black.
 This is because Giovanni Boldini skillfully grouped the lights and darks so that there is this strong foundation built on value.
-This may not be apparent on first glance.
+This may not be apparent at first glance.

 3 Value Notan

-Most of the time a 2 value notan will be sufficient, but sometimes a painting will have a distinct mid-tone element which is overlooked when just using white and black.
+Most of the time a 2 value notan will be sufficient, but sometimes a painting will have a distinct mid-tone element that is overlooked when just using white and black.
 A 3 value notan is useful for paintings with a more sophisticated value structure.
 It provides more information about the subject, but the fundamental notan design tends to be less obvious.

-The painting below by John Singer Sargent, whilst it is not the best example of a notan design, has a distinct light, mid-tone and dark element.
+The painting below by John Singer Sargent, whilst it is not the best example of a notan design, has a distinct light, mid-tone, and dark element.
 In this case, a third value is useful to capture those mid-tones.

 4 Value Notan

 As mentioned at the start of this post, if you use any more than 4 values then you are essentially doing a value study, not a notan study.
-Whilst a notan study and a value study are similar, a notan study is more focused on the abstract shapes and design created by the balance between light and dark.
+Whilst a notan study and a value study are similar, a notan study is more focused on the abstract shapes and overall design created by the balance between light and dark.
 A value study is more realistic and captures the full range of values.

 For the painting below by Ilya Repin, I provide 2, 3 and 4 value notans to demonstrate the differences between them.
 The 4 value notan seems to be useful in this case to capture some of the subtleties of the painting.